 Some people take unplanned or “emergency” naps when they suddenly and unexpectedly find themselves exhausted and need to take a nap before you can continue on with your day.
 For example, a college student might need to take an unexpected midday nap before they can continue studying for an upcoming test.
 If you often find yourself in need of an emergency nap, the Cleveland Clinic says, you are likely to be sleep deprived (meaning you don’t get enough sleep overall).

-There are also the types of naps that happen every day around the same time, this is called habitual napping.
+There are also the types of naps that happen every day around the same time as part of your schedule called habitual napping.
 Examples might include the scheduled naps that children take or the siesta nap that people in many cultures enjoy after lunch.

 How Do Naps Influence The Brain?